-Medical writing and regulatory writing are similar in the sense of both being written documentation that documents the details of clinical trials and safety of a given drug.
+Medical writing and regulatory writing are similar in the sense that both are written documentation that documents the details of clinical trials and the safety of a given drug.
 However, regulatory writing mostly consists of writing and understanding the regulatory guidelines when they continue the process.
 On the other hand, medical writing requires knowledge of clinical documentation and therapeutic areas, the development process of pharmaceuticals, and drug safety.
-Both are incredibly important, and having a highly-skilled technical writer on board ensures that job gets done right.
+Both are incredibly important, and having a highly-skilled technical writer on board ensures that the job gets done right.

 EDC Technical Regulatory Writing Experts